For the Terminally Ill, Drawing Strength From the Virgin Mary

 His mom, JoAnn—who accompanied him to the village of Medjugorje, in Bosnia and Herzegovina, where the Virgin Mary allegedly has appeared to six poor shepherd children beginning in 1981—told me that Laskoski was “end stage.”
 He had pancreatic cancer that had spread throughout his body.

-After learning his diagnosis, Laskoski had one goal: To have his two-year-old daughter, Evelyn, remember him.
+After learning his diagnosis, Laskoski had one goal:

 We were there at the invitation of Arthur Boyle (no relation), who in 2000 experienced in Medjugorje what he considers a miraculous cure from stage 4 kidney cancer and now leads annual trips to the site.